ABMS provides you with easy and user-friendly ONLINE SUBMISSION OF ARTICLES on its web site.

 In general, manuscripts that are potentially acceptable but need very major revision or additional data should be rejected, but the editor can encourage resubmission.
 When this is done, the editor should explain precisely what is needed to make the manuscript acceptable.
 It is a disservice to authors to request revision and then later reject the manuscript.
 As an alternative, the editor may choose to work closely with the authors to make the manuscript acceptable for publication.

 At submission, the journal should require authors to disclose whether they used artificial intelligence (AI)-assisted technologies (such as Large Language Models [LLMs], chatbots, or image creators) in the production of submitted work.
 Authors who use such technology should describe, in both the cover letter and the submitted work in the appropriate section if applicable, how they used it.
 For example, if AI was used for writing assistance, describe this in the acknowledgment section (see Section II.A.3).
 If AI was used for data collection, analysis, or figure generation, authors should describe this use in the methods (see Section IV.A.3.d).
 Chatbots (such as ChatGPT) should not be listed as authors because they cannot be responsible for the accuracy, integrity, and originality of the work, and these responsibilities are required for authorship (see Section II.A.1).
 Therefore, humans are responsible for any submitted material that included the use of AI-assisted technologies.
 Authors should carefully review and edit the result because AI can generate authoritative-sounding output that can be incorrect, incomplete, or biased.
-Authors should not list AI and AI-assisted technologies as an authors or co-author, nor cite AI as an authors.
+Authors should not list AI and AI-assisted technologies as author or co-author, nor cite AI as an author.
 Authors should be able to assert that there is no plagiarism in their paper, including in text and images produced by the AI.
 Humans must ensure there is appropriate attribution of all quoted material, including full citations.

 For Infomation: